WSU King and Queen of the Ring

-The WSU King and Queen of the Ring is an annual professional wrestling mixed tag team tournament promoted by Women Superstars Uncensored (WSU).
+King and Queen of the Ring, also known as Queen and King of the Ring, is an annual professional wrestling mixed tag team tournament promoted by Women Superstars Uncensored (WSU).
 From 2006 to 2012, WSU co-promoted the tournament with National Wrestling Superstars (NWS), but in 2013 partnered up with Combat Zone Wrestling (CZW) for the tournament.

 2006

 The winners of the 2006 King and Queen Tournament were Julio Dinero and Kara Slice.

 2007

 The winners of the 2007 King and Queen tournament were Danny Demanto and Melissa Stripes.
 The first round matches were three-way matches.

 2008

 The winners of the 2008 King and Queen tournament were Rhett Titus and Nikki Roxx (who interjected themselves into the final round match).

 2009

 The winners of the 2009 King and Queen tournament were Jay Lethal and Miss April.

 2010

 The winners of the 2010 King and Queen tournament were Devon Moore and Alicia.

 2011

 The winners of the 2011 King and Queen tournament were Julio Dinero and Mercedes Martinez.